AbedKarmi/CryptoUtility/README.md

 # CryptoUtility
-Crypto Utility for Quran Fidelity
+QuranView Utility for Quran Fidelity

 Quran was revealed to the last prophet Mohammad peace upon him.